Are you a guide, ready to push your career forward? Apply for a 57hours scholarship and pay for AMGA/IFMGA course fees and travel expenses.

 Guide Education Fund: FAQ

 - How many scholarships will 57hours be giving out?
 To be determined.
-We will offer up to $8,000 in scholarships in 2022 (individual scholarship amount may vary depending on need).
-These funds can be used towards programs taking place in 2023.
+We will offer up to $8,000 in scholarships in 2024 (individual scholarship amount may vary depending on need).
+These funds can be used towards programs taking place in 2025 as well.

 - Do you have scholarships specifically for women, BIPOC, or LGBTQA+ guides?
 Yes!
 We have reserved half of our Guide Education Funds for women, BIPOC, and LGBTQ+ guides.
 Read more about our diversity commitment below.